Engineering manager responsibilities: What you need to know

 Software development teams are increasingly focusing on improving delivery velocity and boosting developer productivity.
-To help the team with these goals, it’s important to have a strong engineering manager at the helm — one who has the required skills to maximise output while avoiding burnout of engineering team members.
+To help the team with these goals, it’s important to have a strong engineering manager at the helm — one who has the required skills to maximize output while avoiding burnout of engineering team members.

 Like people at an all-you-can-eat buffet, engineering managers have a lot on their plate!
 Their to-do list is filled with meetings, 1 on 1s, hiring talent, reporting, and most importantly, managing people.